-TO:

-Joris Jabouin, Chief Auditor

-Office of the Chief Auditor

-FROM:

-Jaime Alberti, Chief

-Office of Safety, Security, & Emergency Preparedness
+- TO: Jaime Alberti, Chief Office of Safety, Security, & Emergency Preparedness - FROM: Ernie Lozano, Director CL Behavioral Threat Assessment Department

-SUBJECT:

-RESPONSE TO BEHAVIOR THREAT ASSESSMENT INTERNAL AUDIT REPORT -

-TRAINING PROGRAM FOR THE SCHOOL YEAR 2023 - 2024 (PERIOD JULY 2023

-THROUGH DECEMBER 2023)
+SUBJECT: RESPONSE TO BEHAVIOR THREAT ASSESSMENT INTERNAL AUDIT REPORT - TRAINING PROGRAM FOR THE SCHOOL YEAR 2023 - 2024 (PERIOD JULY 2023 THROUGH DECEMBER 2023)

-This correspondence comes as a response to the Office of the Chief Auditor Behavior Threat Assessment Training Program for the School Year 2023 - 2024 Audit Report.
-I have reviewed the audit and am proud of our schools and the Behavioral Threat Assessment (BTA) Department for meeting compliance in 100% of the attributes tested.
-Below are my responses to the recommendations made by the Office of the Chief Auditor.
+This correspondence comes as a response to the Office of the Chief Auditor Behavior Threat Assessment - Training Program for the School Year 2023 - 2024 Audit Report.
+The Behavioral Threat Assessment (BTA) Department worked hard to ensure 100% compliance with the 9 attributes assessed in this audit.
+The BTA Department ensured all principals appointed the required members to the SBTMT (School-Based Threat Management Team) prior to the start of the school year, including a chairperson and vice-chairperson.